General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Connections to magnetar phenomena

+The equation obtained by matching $L^{\rm GR}$ to the rotational kinetic-energy loss can be rearranged to produce an expression for the (untwisted) polar field strength.
+Further correcting for the fact the star ought to be an oblique rotator surrounded by magnetospheric plasma rather than in vacuum \citep{petri16}, we have (restoring units)

 which one may recognize as the \cite{Spitkovsky2006} formula multiplied by a redshift prefactor for (GR-corrected) moment of inertia $I_{0}$ and magnetic inclination angle $\chi$.
+The second line in equation \eqref{eq:breduc} is simpler to use in practice and valid to within $< 3\%$ for $M/R \leq 0.2$.
 The factors $a$ and $b$ are fitting coefficients of order unity; in fact they are also generally \emph{larger} than their Newtonian counterparts \cite[see Table 2 in][]{petri16} indicating a further reduction.
-For slow magnetars we take $a = 1$ and $b=1.5$.
+In the following, we take $a = 1$ and $b=1.5$ and use the GR Tolman-VII moment of inertia, $I_{0} \approx 2 M R^2 (1 - 1.1 M/R - 0.6 M^2/R^2)^{-1}/7$ \citep{latprak01}, which is larger than the Newtonian value ($I_{0}^{N} = 2 M R^2/7$).

 For a twisted magnetosphere, the Poynting flux may be amplified further as toroidal pressures inflate field lines through the light cylinder \citep{Parfrey2013}.
 For example, \cite{ng25} found that the spindown luminosity may increase by a factor $\lesssim 16$ for extreme twists.
 Although their results cannot be directly applied to our case owing to different choices for the current function and spin periods of interest, taken at face value this would indicate a further decrease in the inferred polar field strength by a factor $\lesssim 4$.
 Persistent twist injections may help to explain how some strong-field objects appear to be able to reach long periods \citep{sdp25}.